telosnetwork/telos-docs/docs/learn/MultiSig_wallet_guide/telos_safe.md

 ### Create a Safe(multisig wallet)

 We are going to create a new Safe on the Telos EVM!
 Make sure you are on the Telos testnet for gaining a good understanding.
+1. Click Create new Safe to get the process started.
 ![create a safe](/img/create_safe.png)

-1. Connect wallet & select network.
+2. Connect a signer wallet & select network.
 We will be using Telos testnet in this.

 ![telos_network_safe](/img/telos_network_safe.png)

-2. Go ahead and Name the wallet.
+3. Once a wallet is selected, you can start the process of setting up your Safe by clicking on **"Create New Safe"**.
+First, you'll need to give a name to your new Safe.
+This name is only stored locally on your computer and never shared with any third party.

 ![Safe Name](/img/safe_name.png)

-3. Firstly, set your owner name.
+3. **Select Signers**, set your owner name.
 The wallet prefilled the Owner Address with your connected Metamask primary account.

 - **Note:If you want you can add permissions to additional accounts in you Metamask to test functionality.**

 ![Owners and Confirmations](/img/owners_and_confirmations.png)

-4. Review Safe Owners
+4. **Review Safe Owners.** You have the option to add additional owners to confirm transactions and determine how many owners it may take to confirm a transaction.
+Depending on your Multisig purpose you will need to add additional owners.
+For an individual looking to protect NFTs or ERC-20s on the Telos network.
+One can add an additional Owner 2 and set smart contract to require confirmation of 1 owner out of 2 to adhere to risk of losing private keys.
+The point is that this wallet is very flexible and it's worth understanding your multisigs usecase.
+ **Approve new Safe transaction**
 ![review Safe details](/img/review_safe.png)

 4. Confirm Metamask transaction.